zaphosting/docs/docs/minecraft-add-own-world.md

 ## Introduction

 You want to use your own world or a world downloaded from the internet on your server?
 Then this is the right place for you!
 All you need is your world and an FTP client.
-If you don't know what a FTP client is and how to use it, then have a look at the following instructions: [FTP file access](minecraft-add-own-world.md)
+If you don't know what a FTP client is and how to use it, then have a look at the following instructions: [Add your own world](minecraft-add-own-world.md)

 ![image](https://screensaver01.zap-hosting.com/index.php/s/Rmx6c6n2rP5MqBz/preview)